Deals Advice

 If you want deep recovery analytics and don't need GPS or a display, WHOOP is unmatched.
 If you want a screen, notifications, or GPS, a Garmin or Apple Watch is more versatile.
 WHOOP is a tool for athletes who take recovery seriously, not a general smartwatch.

-WHOOP 5.0 launched in September 2025.
-Based on the 4-year cycle from WHOOP 4.0 (2021), the next generation is not expected before 2029.
+WHOOP 5.0 launched in May 2025.
+Based on the ~3.5-year cycle from WHOOP 4.0 (2021) to 5.0 (2025), the next generation is not expected before 2028–2029 at the earliest.
+WHOOP has not announced any successor.

 No — WHOOP has no display.
 All data is viewed exclusively in the WHOOP app on your phone.
 This is a deliberate design choice to keep the sensor hardware minimal and focused on biometric accuracy.